NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 ![measurement process pattern example](images/data_john_mass.png) Since we are reusing OBO ontologies and their patterns, we also try to reuse OBI's way of modeling [data and values](https://github.com/obi-ontology/obi/wiki/Data-and-Values).
 Please read their documentation for more background.
  Using this OBI pattern allows us to differentiate data values of qualities (aka attributes) of a material entity, such as the spectroscope or sample, into data values that represent settings and those that represent measurements.
 From a data repository use case perspective, we might not need this fine-grained approach and defining qualities/attributes and their value specifications might suffice.
 Yet in order to allow the integration of VIBSO in Electronic Lab Notebooks, such a differentiation will most likely be very useful.
 Although this pattern seems to work in many OBO use cases, we need to see, if we have to adjust it for our needs.
-Other ontologies like QUDT or SIO are using slightly different pattern to model qualities and their quantitative representations.
+Other ontologies like QUDT or SIO use slightly different patterns to model qualities and their quantitative representations.